 New Florida ASME Elevator Safety Code

-The state of Florida has adopted new retroactive requirements for elevators and escalators due by December 31, 2023.
+The state of Florida has adopted new retroactive requirements for elevators due by December 31, 2023.
 Included in these requirements is the need for door lock monitoring (DLM), a system to monitor and prevent automatic operation of the elevators in the presence of faulty door contact circuits.
 As part of the door lock monitoring upgrade, Florida is mandating a third party witness (BOCA Group) to certify the performance of the equipment.
 Going forward, DLM will need to be witnessed as part of Cat1 tests.

 BOCA Group welcomes the opportunity to assist you with your individual compliance needs, including an analysis of work scope, budgets, proposal reviews, testing, punchouts, etc.